seanmpuckett/sai/docs/IntroToComprehensions.md

 Keyword **has** can reference a block of code directly, which makes the **it** magic value available within that block, or be given the name of a task (or a task definition).

-\*\*Who can rent a car?
+**Who can rent a car?**

 	friends has
 	  return .age >= rentAge[.province]

 #### HAS USING

-You can integrate function calls into a composed comprehension by adding the **using** keyword immediately following the comprehension keyword itself.
+You can integrate function calls into a comprehension by adding the **using** keyword immediately following the comprehension keyword itself.

 **Who can rent a car? (named task)**